 Some people advise to rotate the pan as follows during baking: after 30 minutes of baking, turn the bread pan on one side for 5 minutes, then on the other side for another 5 minutes, then turn upright.
 Others say they don’t do this and don’t encounter any issues.

 When done, do not leave bread in pan.
 Turn out of pan onto wire rack to cool.
+If the lid is hard to retract, let cool for about 5 minutes then attempt again to remove.

 Video showing hot bread straight from oven being removed from a Pullman bread pan